 Dr. Shrimpton earned his Phd from the University of British Columbia.
 He has interests in the physiological response of fish to environmental disturbance, particularly how physical changes in the environment affect endocrine, biochemical, physiological and molecular factors that regulate growth and development in fish.

-Dr. Shultis' research interests focus on the historical and contemporary socio-cultural forces affecting protected areas, outdoor recreation, wilderness, interpretation and resource-based tourism.
-Examples of recent research include the impact of neoconservatism on protected area management, the impacts of technology of the wilderness experience, the role of the 'risk society' on outdoor recreation and resource-based tourism, and the effects of the recreational use of protected areas on individuals and society.
+Dr. Shultis' research interests focus on the historical and contemporary socio-cultural forces affecting protected areas, outdoor recreation, wilderness and resource-based tourism.
+Examples of recent research include the impact of neoconservative conservation on protected area management, the impacts of technology of the wilderness experience, the role of the 'risk society' on outdoor recreation and resource-based tourism, and the health effects of the recreational use of protected areas on individuals and society.

 Tracy’s research interests include: resource communities in transition, the political realities of Canada’s provincial norths, and resource and environmental policy in Canada.
 Tracy believes that it is important for the northern, rural and remote communities to have access to research that will help them to realize their community vision and goals.